 Description Displays the path to the current log file.

 Syntax admin log_name

 Examples Displays the path to the log file for the current Replication Server.

 admin log_name Log File Name

-/work/log/TOKYO RS.log
+/work/log/TOKYO_RS.log

-Usage If you start Replication Server with the -e flag and give a full path name for the admin logical_status
+Usage If you start Replication Server with the -e flag and give a full path name for the error log, admin log_name returns the full path.
+If you give a relative path name, admin log_name returns the relative path name in the Replication Server's current working directory.